-The 'tyrant' who could be Zimbabwe's next president
+A 'tyrant' who could be Zimbabwe's next president

 "The army very quickly promised to restore the country to democracy, something Zimbabwe hasn't seen for a long time," said Hill.
 "They want to have a very inclusive government, possible even with (opposition leader) Morgan Tsvangirai coming in as vice president."

-Opposition party sources said on Thursday that talks were underway to join a new transitional government.
-With their help, and after three decades waiting in the wings, Mnangagwa could yet ascend to Zimbabwe's top job.
+But with this week's developments in Zimbabwe, and after three decades waiting in the wings, Mnangagwa could yet ascend to the country's top job.